I am a 45 year resident of New Hampshire, living in Nashua.

 I served as Assistant Minority Leader in the House of Representatives and as Democratic Whip and Vice President for Policy in the Senate.

-I have been designated as one of the ten most powerful women in New Hampshire by New Hampshire Editions Magazine, have received the Meritorious Service Award from the New Hampshire Women's Lobby, the John F. Kennedy Award from the Hillsborough County Democratic Committee and have been awarded the Anita and Norman Freedman Award at 2004 Democratic Convention.
+I have been designated as one of the ten most powerful women in New Hampshire by New Hampshire Editions Magazine, have received the Meritorious Service Award from the New Hampshire Women's Lobby, the John F. Kennedy Award from the Hillsborough County Democratic Committee, the Anita and Norman Freedman Award and the Eleanor Roosevelt Award given by the New Hampshire Democratic Party.

 In 2005, I received the William E. Paine, II award for my work preventing domestic and family violence.